 GuideStar is a 501(c)(3) public charity that collects, organizes, and presents information about nonprofits in an easy-to-understand format.
 Its website has many uses and contains the world’s largest database of information about nonprofits.
-The audiences that access information on GuideStar cross many sectors and include donors, funders, researchers, educators, professional service providers, governing agencies and the media.
-Many times, this is their go-to place for information on an organization.
+The audiences that access information on GuideStar crosses many sectors.
+This audience includes donors, funders, researchers, educators, professional service providers, governing agencies and the media.
+Many times, this is their go-to place for information on a nonprofit organization.

 Most people use GuideStar to access 990 Forms for nonprofit organizations.
 These forms are an IRS tax document that federally tax-exempt organizations file each year.
 In this article, we will break down the importance of understanding the information on GuideStar from an organizational viewpoint and from an individual viewpoint.

 As a nonprofit organization

 As an organization, why is it important to review your profile on GuideStar?
 A nonprofit’s 990 can provide valuable information for donors and grantors, such as foundations, governments, and corporations.
 Specifically, funders view this information to analyze if the nonprofit they provide financial support to is a good use of funds and seemingly low-risk.
 Since 990s are public documents and widely available, nonprofits should be diligent about filling them out correctly and on-time.